 - Carefully review each requirement, start with easy skills or questions, and encourage practice.

-hands-on activities that call for a Scout to show or demonstrate; make; list; discuss; or collect,
+activities that call for a Scout to show or demonstrate; make; list; discuss; or collect, identify, and

 - Don't make the requirement more difficult - or any easier - than stated.
 A Scout may undertake more

 activities on his own initiative, but he cannot be required to do so.